seed-run/homepage/_docs/configuring-stage-variables.md

 custom:
   myEnvironment:
     MESSAGE:
-      production: "This is production environment"
+      prod: "This is production environment"
       dev: "This is development environment"
       newBranch: "This is a newBranch environment"